shabeer-syed/acesinehrs/_pages/starterguide.md

  separate(date_example_variable,c("day","month","year"),sep="-",remove=T) %>%
  unite(new_date_variable,c("year","month","day"),sep="-",remove=T)
 ```

+## Conversation table of codes requiring prefixes
-* Make sure to convert codes (see prefixes below) that share the same alphanumeric code as other codes into new unique codes to avoid deduplication to preserve their original linked ACE indicator.
-For example, Prodcodes (i.e. medications/prescriptions), medcodes (i.e. diagnoses/symptoms) and ICD-9 codes share thousands of the same alphanumeric codes but with different meanings and event descriptions.
+* A substantial proportion of codes from the different coding systems share the same alphanumeric code as others.
+For example, prodcodes (i.e. medications/prescriptions), medcodes (i.e. diagnoses/symptoms) and ICD-9 codes (old hospital coding) share thousands of the same alphanumeric codes, but they mean different things with unique event descriptions.
 * `For example: "11246 (prodcode) - Lofexidine 200 microgram tablets" vs. 11246 (medcode) – At risk violence in the home`

-## Conversation table of codes requiring prefixes
-* To preserve each code's uniqueness, we have added prefixes to each relevant code list, which affect most coding systems.
-We list all prefixes for data preparation below.
+* To preserve each code's uniqueness, we have converted the relevant codes into new unique codes by adding prefixes to relevant code lists, which affect most coding systems.
+We list the prefixes below and their affected data files, as you will need to convert the codes in each data file to match the converted code lists.
 * In R or Python, we recommend using the "dplyr::unite" function or "R::paste0()".
 In Stata, you can use the "Concatenation" function (see Stata documentation).

 | Data source & Coding system | Prefix added | example |